 Note : The web to lead form that we provide interacts directly with your Leads module in OpenCRM, It is therefore very important that you protect the form from SPAM attacks, including SPAM robots.
 If you have any doubt about what this means or the implications to your system, please speak to your Software Add-ons Project Manager.

-The standard installation procedure assumes that you run PHP5 with its built in SOAP functions active on your webserver. .
+The standard installation procedure assumes that you run PHP4 or PHP5 on your webserver. .
 If you do not and can not run PHP on your webserver please proceed to instructions for Alternate Installation.

-1. Extract the contents of the web form package to a folder on your website.
+1. Extract the contents of the web form package for the relevant version of PHP that you are running to a folder on your website.
 Make sure that it is possible to run PHP scripts from this folder.
 If in doubt, ask your web developer or hosting company.
 Keep all of the files together.
 Do not move individual files into different locations.

 2. The form is pre-configured to work "out of the box" but you will need to tell it the URL of your OpenCRM system so it knows where to post the data. in form_config.php change the following variable to be your OpenCRM login URL, e.g. https://mysite.opencrm.co.uk .